MetPX/sarracenia/doc/Admin.rst

 ..
 NOTE::
    config sample of looking at xlog.

-Canned sr_log configuration with an onmessage action can be configured to gather statisical information is a speedo on various aspects of operations.
+Canned sr_log configuration with an *on_message* action can be configured to gather statisical information is a speedo on various aspects of operations.

 ..
 NOTE::